Frequently Asked Questions

 • Substitute teacher costs during the educator’s absence from the classroom (if applicable).

 • Polar STEAM also has funding for domestic program-related travel, such as visiting the collaborating researcher’s lab or attending relevant conferences to share their work.
-Educators who have successfully completed their program may make this request, with priority given to virtual educators.
+Educators who have successfully completed their program may apply for these funds, with priority given to virtual educators.

 • *Stipends are unrestricted and may be taxable.
 OSU and Polar STEAM cannot advise on tax implications.